JosephineNarvais/calcLayout/README.md

 Description: The Calculator layout is Generation's self-pace homework.
 It is incompelete but it is a project that you can build on using JavaScript.

-Role: I replicated the calculator layout using HTML and CSS.
+Role: I replicated the calculator layout using HTML and CSS by using code.

 Technologies: HTML and CSS